marshmallow-code/marshmallow/docs/quickstart.rst

 By default, :meth:`load <Schema.load>` will exclude any field that has not been defined in the schema.

-This behavior can be modified with the ``unknown`` option, which accepts three values:
+This behavior can be modified with the ``unknown`` option, which accepts one of the following:

-- `EXCLUDE <marshmallow.utils.EXCLUDE>`, which is the default
+- `EXCLUDE <marshmallow.utils.EXCLUDE>`: exclude unknown fields
-- `INCLUDE <marshmallow.utils.INCLUDE>`, to accept and include the unknown fields inside the returned data
+- `INCLUDE <marshmallow.utils.INCLUDE>`: accept and include the unknown fields
-- `RAISE <marshmallow.utils.RAISE>`, to raise a :exc:`ValidationError <marshmallow.exceptions.ValidationError>` if there is any unknown field
+- `RAISE <marshmallow.utils.RAISE>`: raise a :exc:`ValidationError <marshmallow.exceptions.ValidationError>`
+  if there are any unknown fields

-There are several places where you can apply that option.
-You can define it in the *class Meta* of your :class:`Schema`:
+You can specify ``unknown`` in the *class Meta* of your `Schema`,

 .. code-block:: python

-    :emphasize-lines: 2,3
+    from marshmallow import Schema, INCLUDE

     class UserSchema(Schema):
         class Meta:
             unknown = INCLUDE

-You can apply it at instantiation time:
+at instantiation time,

 .. code-block:: python

     schema = UserSchema(unknown=INCLUDE)

-Or you can force it directly when loading the data:
+or pass it to `load <Schema.load>`.

 .. code-block:: python